 After working in the hospitality industry in managerial positions for over 6 years, I wanted to come to university to enhance my career prospects and make a change in my industry.
 I ultimately chose the University of Sunderland after learning about the high rate of graduate employment.
 The fact that the University encourages you to participate in a wide range of extra-curricular and employability-enhancing activities was also really appealing to me.
 The coastal location was a bonus because I enjoy walking and photography.
 You’re also nearby to Newcastle upon Tyne and Durham city centre, with plenty of great cultural attractions within easy reach.

-I’m still studying my undergraduate course but since coming to university I have learn a lot about how I can develop personally and professionally.
-I have got involved in volunteering and networking and I’ve even started my own business.
+I learnt a lot about how I can develop personally and professionally and got involved in volunteering and networking.
+I’ve even started my own business.
 My self-awareness has grown significantly, and I believe that leaders are lifelong students who should continually read, study and thrive when confronted with new knowledge.
 I often find myself reflecting on professional experiences at work that have facilitated my growth.

 The main piece of advice I would offer to prospective students is to make the most of your experience.
 As part of your student journey, you’ll network with other students and academics, and this is a great opportunity to establish contacts in your field.

 Overall, the University of Sunderland has helped me to thrive from day one.
 My student journey has been a memory I will never forget, even more so as a mature student-parent."